 If your sports team doesn’t already have a giving day that benefits it, why not start your own?
 Think of something that fits your organization and make it your new annual tradition.

 A common practice for sports teams and the Booster Clubs that support them is to sell ticket packages.
 While this is still a good option, you may want to diversify this strategy.
 For starters, COVID has resulted in less demand for in-person events.
 As such, ticket packages may not be as compelling as they once were.
 In this vein, you may want to test giving folks something that will last longer, such as swag.

 In contrast, you could remove focus from what the end-user will “get” altogether.
 NP Engage recommends speaking more to the impact of their donation.
 Try messaging that explains where the donation goes and how sports motivate kids to work together, etc.

 4. Facilitate Digital Payment.

 According to ORR Group, 1 in 4 Americans say they’re willing to spend more money when using a digital wallet.
 Folks are simply carrying less cash these days, and credit card processing takes too much time.
 We have previously written about the benefits of using mobile credit card processing.

 If your group does not have an established mobile credit card processing system, check out MyStore.
-For MoneyMinder PRO users, it’s free until you collect a payment.
+For MoneyMinder users, it’s free until you collect a payment.

 So, set up your store and sell spirit wear, have a bake sale or a carnival night and eliminate the excuses.